-Please check the student handbook for the most up to date criteria.
+Please check the Westwood Policy Handbook for the most up to date criteria.

 As of October 2016, students must have an 85 average or higher to be asked to apply and have been at Westwood for a full semester and not be a senior in their final semester.
 Students will be reviewed for leadership, character, and service.